FIND A TRAVEL HEALTHCARE PROVIDER

 • It is recommended that a re-immunization dose consisting of 4 vaccine capsules taken on alternate days be given every 5 years under conditions of repeated or continued exposure to typhoid fever1

-Typhoid fever is a potentially severe and life-threatening illness caused by a type of bacteria called Salmonella enterica serovar Typhi.2 It’s spread by contaminated food and water.2 Symptoms include headache, fever, chills, skin rash, and muscle aches.3.4 In severe cases, delirium, abdominal pain, or death may occur.4
+Typhoid fever is a potentially severe and life-threatening illness caused by a type of bacteria called Salmonella typhi.2 It’s spread by contaminated food and water.2 Common symptoms of typhoid fever include loss of appetite, headache, weakness, stomach pain, and constipation or diarrhea.3,4 In severe cases, stomach bleeding, brain damage, and death may occur.4

 Typhoid fever is commonly found in many regions of the world, including parts of East and Southeast Asia, the Caribbean, Africa, and Central and South America